fivetran/fivetran_sdk/README.md

 9. Go-to-market with us

 ### How do I get help?
-Once you sign an NDA, we will create a shared slack channel where we can assist you.
+After you meet with us, we will create a shared slack channel where we can assist you.